dbann/ai_research/docs/1intro.md

 nav_order: 1
 ---

-# **Purpose**
+# **Goal**
-To accelerate research through AI by curating high-quality AI tools and insights, focusing on the analysis of existing datasets in fields such as epidemiology and quantitative social science.
+To accelerate research by curating high-quality AI tools, focusing on the analysis of existing datasets in fields such as epidemiology and quantitative social science.

-Our goal is to empower scientists to elevate their work by leveraging AI for creativity, ambition, and thoroughness.

 # **Can AI accelerate research?**
 Absolutely.
 The latest breakthroughs in AI promise to transform society.

 Consider large language models: their capabilities are remarkable, understanding complex scientific domains, engaging in meaningful conversations (even passing the Turing Test), and generating, refining, and executing sophisticated analytical code.

-Yet, the potential of AI to enhance academic research remains largely untapped.
+Yet the potential of AI to enhance academic research remains largely untapped.

 # **How?**
 AI’s most promising aspect lies in its ability to automate mundane and repetitive tasks.
 This allows scientists to aim higher, pushing the boundaries of creativity, ambition, and robustness.
 In the future we should be able to: